r-cloutier/SLSPS_Simulations/README.rst

    >>> from SLSPS_Simulations import *
    >>> self = loadpickle('Simulations/SLSPS_Optimized')

-The loaded SLSPS simulation *self* contains all of the information for a single realization of the *Optimized* survey version including information about the target stars and their simulated planetary systems.
+The loaded SL-SPS simulation *self* contains all of the information for a single realization of the *Optimized* survey version including information about the target stars and their simulated planetary systems.

-For example, we can view the J-band magnitudes of all of the target stars:
+For example, one can view the J-band magnitudes of all of the target stars:

 .. code:: python